-Illustration shows trade union laborers, some in chains labeled "High Tariff" and "Tariff", and one standing on a block labeled "Trade Unions", being auctioned by a man labeled "Protectionist Statesman" to capitalists and manufacturers, among them are Cyrus W. Field and William H. Vanderbilt; in the background is a row of factories.
+Trade union laborers, some in chains labeled "High Tariff" and "Tariff," and one standing on a block labeled "Trade Unions," are being auctioned by a man labeled "Protectionist Statesman" to capitalists and manufacturers, including Cyrus W. Field and William H. Vanderbilt.
+In the background is a row of factories.
 A sign states "Quotations.
 Average wage for skilled workman $7 a Week or $359 a Year."
 Caption: "Going - going - lower - lower!"

 The slave-market of to-day.

 Prints and Photographs division.